PGR INDUCTION

 Welcome new PGRs!

-The University offers a week-long programme of talks and events in October to welcome PGRs into the UofG community.
+The University offers a week-long programme of talks and events in February to welcome PGRs into the UofG community.
 The week includes in-person and online opportunities to meet key people and services who can help on the research journey.
 Researchers who started their studies in the previous 12 months are very welcome to attend any or all of the induction week events.
-For PGRs who miss the October Induction there will be an additional induction event in February 2025.
+For PGRs who miss the February Induction the next Induction Week will be the week commencing the 6th October 2025.

 The timetable of other events which are optional to attend is below You can read about the sessions in the blurbs further down the page.
 Some sessions are online and some are in person.
 There are also self-paced resources and links to useful services that you can access as alternatives to live events.